 III.
-List of Professional Education Courses Remaining: Format - Semester: Prefix and Number Fall 2020 - SCED 3643, SCED 3515 ter: Prefix and Number 2 N 2 Department with Control 2 and and 2 and ierr Trejuv unu Trumo er Spring 2021 - EDEN 4553, SCED 4713 V. To complete the program for licensure, candidates are required to have a passing scorapproved content assessment and must take the appropriate pedagogical (PLT) asses PLT) Select (RA6011) Arkansas State University as your Attending Institution and Design when you register to test. sment. (edTPA or VI.
-I, Scarlett Wolf , understand that I will meet the minimum requirements for capstone internship if I have met the following criteria (See page 10-11 of the Teacher Education H Formal admittance to the Teacher Education Program Attainment of senior standing - 90 semester hours for undergraduates only Completion of a Pre-Teacher Intern Check form filed with the Office of Profession Completion of professional education and major courses with the exception of the internship semester.
-Candidates must have a 'C' or better in the Professional Educational Child in the Regular Classroom and Educational Psychology; A PE/Health majors).
-Attainment of a minimum overall grade point average of 2.70 in all work taken and the professional child in the Regular Chassroom and Educational Psychology; A PE/Health majors). e capstone teaching cation courses (including daptive PE for of 2.70 in the major area.
-If admitted prior to August 24, 2015, you are requir (Must be maintained through graduation) 6.
+List of Professional Education Courses Remaining: Format - Semester: Prefix and Number Fall 2024 - SCED 3643, SCED 3515 IV.
+List of Departmental and General Education Courses Remaining Format - Semester: Prefix and Number Spring 2024 - EDEN 4553, SCED 4713 V. To complete the program for licensure, candidates are required to have a passing score on each state approved content assessment and must take the appropriate pedagogical assessment (TESS, edTPA or PLT) Select (RA6011) Arkansas State University as your Attending Institution and Designated Score Recipients when you register to test.
+VI.
+I, Scarlett Wolf, understand that I will meet the minimum requirements for capstone teaching internship if I have met the following criteria (See page 10-11 of the Teacher Education Handbook): 1.
+Formal admittance to the Teacher Education Program 2.
+Attainment of senior standing - 90 semester hours for undergraduates only 3.
+Completion of a Pre-Teacher Intern Check form filed with the Office of Professional Education Programs 4.
+Completion of professional education and major courses with the exception of the capstone teaching internship semester.
+Candidates must have a 'C' or better in the Professional Education courses (including Exceptional Child in the Regular Classroom and Educational Psychology; Adaptive PE for PE/Health majors).
+5. Attainment of a minimum overall grade point average of 2.70 in all work taken and a grade point average of 2.70 in the major area.
+If admitted prior to August 24, 2015, you are required to have a 2.50.
+(Must be maintained through graduation) 6.
 Completion of prescribed department requirements 7.
-Completion of Intent application forms for the capstone teaching internship clinic before the end of the semester or one week before the pre-registration date of the capstone teaching internship 8.
-Attendance at the mandatory orientation and seminar session for the capstone teach yerification of clearance of disqualifying offenses listed on ages 28-29 of the Teat Verification of clearance of the Child Maltreatment background check 11.
-Complete the Professional Disposition Self-Assessment as prescribed in the Teach red to have a 2.50. cal experience eight weeks semester preceding ching internship cher Education Handbook 12.
-Meet the Clinical Candidate Technology checkpoint requirements as assessed wi Remaining department requirements: I understand that I must meet all requirements specified in the undergraduate Teacher Education Has Bulletin when the actual assignment for capstone teaching internship experience takes place.
-Furthermore, my advisor will complete an admission validation form at the beginning of the capstone into moet all internship admission requirements, I must postpone my capstone teaching internship semest.
-I further acknowledge that during the capstone internship semester I am not permitted to enroll in or courses including correspondence, web, distance learning, or courses at other universities/colleges.
-I will capstone internship courses.
+Completion of Intent application forms for the capstone teaching internship clinical experience eight weeks before the end of the semester or one week before the pre-registration date of the semester preceding capstone teaching internship 8.
+Attendance at the mandatory orientation and seminar session for the capstone teaching internship 9.
+Verification of clearance of disqualifying offenses listed on ages 28-29 of the Teacher Education Handbook 10.
+Verification of clearance of the Child Maltreatment background check 11.
+Complete the Professional Disposition Self-Assessment as prescribed in the Teacher Education Handbook 12.
+Meet the Clinical Candidate Technology checkpoint requirements as assessed within the licensure program Remaining department requirements: I understand that I must meet all requirements specified in the undergraduate Teacher Education Handbook and the Undergraduate Bulletin when the actual assignment for capstone teaching internship experience takes place.
+Furthermore, my advisor will complete an admission validation form at the beginning of the capstone internship semester and if I do not meet all internship admission requirements, I must postpone my capstone teaching internship semester.
+I further acknowledge that during the capstone internship semester I am not permitted to enroll in other university/college courses including correspondence, web, distance learning, or courses at other universities/colleges.
+I will only be enrolled in the capstone internship courses.
 According to the State Board of Education as set forth in Ark.
-Code Ann. §§ 6-17-410 and Act 746 of a preservice teacher shall apply to the Identification Bureau of the Department of Arkansas State Police is nationwide criminal records check, to be conducted by the ASP and FBI.
-I hereby affirm that I have never Disqualifying Offense. ternship semester and if I do er. ther university/college only be enrolled in the of 2017, for a statewide and
+Code Ann. §§ 6-17-410 and Act 746 of 2017, a preservice teacher shall apply to the Identification Bureau of the Department of Arkansas State Police for a statewide and nationwide criminal records check, to be conducted by the ASP and FBI.
+I hereby affirm that I have never been convicted of a